An organization’s ability to rapidly, efficiently, and effectively adapt to change.

 The ability to respond and adapt, in a timely way, to an emerging threat or opportunity.

-The ability and capacity of the organisation to achieve specific goals.
-The organisation can enhance this capability, for example, through external partnerships or internal learning & development.
+The ability and capacity of the organization to achieve specific goals.
+The organization can enhance this capability, for example, through external partnerships or internal learning & development.

-A component of Business Excellence – the state of having excellent processes and supported by culture in which staff understand how the organisation works as a value creation system, and the organisation enables its people to fix problems when necessary.
+A component of Business Excellence – the state of having excellent processes and supported by culture in which staff understand how the organization works as a value creation system, and the organization enables its people to fix problems when necessary.

 Pareto Chart / Pareto Principle